vendidero/woocommerce-germanized/readme.txt

 6. Edit pdf documents (Pro)

 == Changelog ==
+= 4.0.8 =
+* Remove legacy internal revocation form + email.
+Output a general notice when using the legacy [revocation_form] shortcode linking to the new withdrawal form instead.

 = 4.0.7 =
 * Improvement: [Withdrawal button] Use additional content within withdrawal confirmation email to allow for a more customized message
 * Improvement: [Withdrawal button] Backwards compatibility with Woo < 8.7